 Step 7: Place the inner parts of each letter back in the design and then carefully iron the freezer paper.
 The two pieces of freezer paper will stick together keeping your stencil in place.
 Make sure that all edges are securely in place.

 Step 8: Using a sponge brush, apply a coat of fabric paint over the stencil.
 If you would like to apply a second coat (I didn’t), wait 20 minutes before applying it.
 Let everything dry for at least 4 hours.
+(Make sure to follow instructions on your fabric paint if different.)

 Step 10: Put the pillow insert inside of the pillow cover and zip closed.

 Now your pillow is complete!
 I love this method of creating a design on fabric.
-I think of so many different ways to use it.
+I can think of so many different ways to use it.
 T-shirts may be next!

 What will you be making your spouse for Valentine’s Day this year?